Downers Grove Writers Workshop

 Critique Process & Etiquette

-• Preparing for Feedback:
+• Preparing for Meetings:

 • Print and thoughtfully critique submissions before meetings.